• Skip to primary navigation

 1. Preheat oven to 425F.
 Toast bread cubes (no oil needed) for 5-8 minutes until they are golden and start to crisp.
 Remove from oven and set aside.
 Reduce the oven temperature to 400F.

-2. Melt 2 tbsp butter in a frying pan over medium heat.
+2. Melt 2 tablespoon butter in a frying pan over medium heat.
 Add onions and celery.
 Cook until onion is translucent and celery is almost tender, about 3 minutes.

 Steps for stuffing the chicken and rubbing butter under the skin.